bytefish/bytefish.de/drafts/local_phase_quantization.md

 Y = preprocess_gaussian(X, sigma=2)
 ```

-### putting it into a script ###
+### experimental setup ###

-So let's put everything we have discussed so far into a tiny little script.
 The parameters used in the experiments are taken from the relevant publications and previous experiments.

 <table>
   <tr>